sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 - Delete the Route again and/or
 - Stop the MySQL VM

-You should see those resources being re-instated, as defined in your Gitea repository (the desired state).
+You should see those resources being re-instated, as defined in your Gitea repository (the desired state or single source of truth).

 `Ensure the application is working again before moving on`